Poems

 as good as they sound?"

-"And coffee for dessert is sinful."
+"Coffee for dessert is sinful."

 Elton John is wearing a sheriff's badge